esiegmann/Integration_Roadmaps/docs/source/tasks/Request_RP_or_Site_Staff_Allocation_v1.md

 ## Summary

-RPs can request a site/staff allocation via ACCESS, to use for supporting and testing the ACCESS allocation workflow
+RPs may request a site/staff allocation via ACCESS, to use for supporting and testing the ACCESS allocation workflow

 ## Prerequisite tasks